annotorious/annotorious-v3/README.md

-# annotorious-3
+# Annotorious v3 Prototyping

-Prototyping the next major release of Annotorious
+Prototyping for the next major version of [Annotorious](https://annotorious.com).